tonyskidmore/terraform-ansible-win10/README.md

 | Windows Azure development system |  yes               | Create a Windows 10 Azure development system e.g. Terraform and Ansible |
 ### Prerequisites

+The ideal system to run this on would be a Windows 10 system with all the prerequisites installed.
+This will allow for the automatic creation of both the `ansible_ssh.cmd` and the `win_vm.rdp` file that makes it easy to connect to the deployed Linux and Windows VMs.

-* A Windows system with Terraform CLI installed (tested with Windows 10 21H1 / Terraform v1.0.11 )
+* A system with Terraform CLI installed and the Azure CLI (tested with Windows 10 21H1 / Terraform v1.0.11 )
 * A valid Azure subscription
 * Permissions in the subscription to create the required resources
 * SSH executable (to establish SSH connection to the Ansible host)